AIckathon-2025-08/truth-sandwich_Ihor-Tokaryk/README.md

 ## How to Play

-### 1. Set Up Users
+### 1. Set Up Users (Optional - Sample Data Included)
+- The app comes with 10 sample users including 1 admin
-- Go to "Manage Users" to add team members
+- Or go to "Manage Users" to add your own team members
 - Add their names, emails, and positions

 ### 2. Create a Game (Admin)